 With the exponential development of big data in recent years, there are now more data sources available than ever before and investors have used this very creatively.
-Satellite images of parking lots to predict sales of storesExemplary reference from BerkeleyHaas., corporate jet movements to identify merger negotiationsParagon Intel is selling the data for this., Amazon prices to construct real-time inflation measuresExemplary reference from Harvard Business School. – and there are many more examples.
+Satellite images of parking lots to predict sales of stores2Exemplary reference from BerkeleyHaas., corporate jet movements to identify merger negotiations3Paragon Intel is selling the data for this., Amazon prices to construct real-time inflation measures4Exemplary reference from Harvard Business School. – and there are many more examples.
 All of this is now known as alternative data and became an industry of itself.

 Another part of the definition is based on data sources.
 Non-alternative data is basically everything that is available from the standard services.
 For example, prices and fundamentals.
 In contrast, data sources are virtually unlimited for alternative data.
 To provide some structure, the authors cite a study from J.P.
 Morgan Macro Quantitative and Derivatives Strategy who cluster alternative datasets into three categories.

 - Data from Individual Activity